Anzac-class frigate

 Twelve ship designs were tendered in 1986.
 By 1989, the project had selected a proposal by Germany's Blohm + Voss, based on their MEKO 200 design, to be built in Australia by AMECON at Williamstown, Victoria.
-The modular design of the frigates allowed sections to be constructed at Whangarei, New Zealand and Newcastle, New South Wales in addition to Williamstown.
+The modular design of the frigates allowed sections to be constructed at Whangārei, New Zealand and Newcastle, New South Wales in addition to Williamstown.
 The RAN ordered eight ships, while the RNZN ordered two and had the option to add two more.
 The frigate acquisition was controversial and widely opposed in New Zealand, and as a result, the additional ships were not ordered.

 In 1992, work started on the frigates; 3600 t ships capable of a 27 kn top speed, and a range of 6,000 nmi at 18 kn.
 The armament initially consisted of a single 5-inch gun and a point-defence missile system, supported by a missile-armed helicopter.
 In addition, the ships were fitted for but not with a torpedo system, anti-ship missiles, and a close-in weapons system.
 The last ship of the class entered service in 2006; by this point, the RAN and RNZN had embarked on separate projects to improve the frigates' capabilities by fitting the additional weapons, along with updates to other systems and equipment.